funnbot/deya_notes/Player motivation and progression.md

 # Progression

-#PC wishes to get back to the human world / become human again, #PC is given the opportunity by
+#PC wishes to get back to the human world / become human again, #PC is given the opportunity by the witch to earn their way back to this goal by giving them a plot of her land to begin cultivating ingredients for her.

 How does the core action in the game support your player’s primary motivation?